-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 That includes a fiancee, as NPR's legal affairs correspondent Nina Totenberg reports.

-Now married, Thompson and Regalado said they had to move to Arkansas to find employment.
+NINA TOTENBERG: Now married, Thompson and Regalado said they had to move to Arkansas to find employment.
 Last month, they talked about his case when it was argued before the Supreme Court.

-Nina Totenberg, NPR News, Washington.
+TOTENBERG: Nina Totenberg, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.